Blueberry Lemon Sourdough Bread

 Instructions

-• Mix and autolyze.
-Combine the flour, water, sugar, and starter in a large bowl and stir.
-Use your hands to incorporate any dry bits.
-Cover with a clean, damp tea towel and allow to rest at room temperature for 30 minutes.
+• Mix and autolyze.ย ย Combine the bread flour, water, sugar, and bubbly sourdough starter in a large bowl.
+Stir the mixture until a rough dough forms, using your hands to incorporate any dry bits of flour.
+The dough will be slightly sticky but should come together.
+Then, cover with a clean, damp tea towel and let the dough rest at room temperature for 30 minutes.
+This resting period helps hydrate the flour and starts the gluten development process.

 bowl of sourdough bread dough